Book a Tour →

 West End Explore

-Return to town and spend the afternoon exploring West End โ€” Boundary Street cafรฉs, vintage stores, and the brilliant Avid Reader bookshop.
+Spend the afternoon exploring West End — Boundary Street cafés, vintage stores, independent galleries, and the brilliant Avid Reader bookshop.
 Grab an afternoon coffee at Caffe Gioia or Three Monkeys.
+West End also hosts excellent street art and one of Brisbane's most creative communities.

-Sunset Cocktail Cruise (Optional)
+GoBoat River Cruise or Sunset Cocktail Cruise

 7:30 PM